-We recognize the importance of providing Vermont tree wardens with the resources that will allow them to best fulfill their responsibilities.
+We recognize the importance of providing Vermont's volunteer tree wardens with the resources that will allow them to best fulfill their responsibilities.
 On this page you will find documents and information that will aid public tree management throughout the state.
 We also recommend you visit the Vermont League of Cities and Town's Tree Law webpage, which includes a FAQ section and links to articles and webinars.
 VLCT has also developed a Tree Law Roles and Responsibilities webpage to support tree wardens and municipal staff.
-Tree wardens, if you think there's something missing or you need further clarity, please contact us.
+Tree wardens, if you think there's something missing or you need further clarity please contact us.

 Tree Warden Statutes